A New Integral Equation and Some Integrals Associated with Number Theory: Abstract

 \section{Abstract}

-{We utilize a combination of integral transforms, including the Laplace transform, with some classical results in analytic number theory concerning the Riemann $\xi$-function, to obtain a strange integral equation.
-We also make some other observations on a related general integral studied by N. S. Koshlyakov.
-We conclude with some further observations on an integral formula related to the Riemann $\xi$-function.}
+We utilize a combination of integral transforms, including the Laplace transform, with some classical results in analytic number theory concerning the Riemann $\xi$-function, to obtain a new integral equation.
+We also provide a new proof of known functional-type identities from analytic number theory, and recast some criteria associated with the RH.
+We also describe an application of our integral equation to the Dirichlet problem in the half plane, giving a new application of the Riemann xi function.